tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

 ```
 In Chrome, the console shows the error with a short stack trace which, when clicked, takes me directly to the line that produced the error.
 In Firefox, the console shows both the error message and the offending line, which opens up the source to the correct spot when clicked.

-Again, this is primarily only going to be an issue during development, a I will hopefully have appropriate error handling logic in the application for expected errors in production (and I don&#8217;t expect my users to troubleshoot them for me).
+Again, this is primarily only going to be an issue during development, a I will hopefully have appropriate error handling logic in the application for expected errors in production (and I don't expect my users to troubleshoot them for me).

 ### Knockout/RequireJS Module Loading